 Many programs consider just calories.
 The WW system takes it a step further, considering a food’s complex nutritional factors, like added sugars, fiber, protein, and saturated fats vs. unsaturated fats, to create a single number: the Points value.
 Points take the guesswork out of nutrition.

-The new ZPFs (zero-point foods) for 2025 are:
+The new ZPFs (zero-point foods) with the plan in 2026 are:

 - Starchy vegetables